-- Signs or symptoms of exposure to chemical used in the laboratory are experienced; - Exposure to an agent repeatedly occurs above a permissible level; - A spill or release occurs resulting in agent exposure; and,
+- Signs or symptoms of exposure to chemical used in the laboratory are experienced; - Exposure to an agent repeatedly occurs above a permissible level; - A spill or release occurs resulting in agent exposure.

-In addition to the circumstances listed above, there may be other occasions when consultation with either your personal physician or a university-affiliated Occupational Health physician may be warranted.
-Examples of such conditions may include pregnancy, desire to conceive or existence of a health condition which may put you at greater risk.
-To arrange for or discuss medical consultations and evaluations, contact the Office of Counsel, On-the-Job Injury Coordinator at 824-6633.
+In addition to the circumstances listed above, there may be other occasions when consultation with either your personal physician may be warranted.
+Examples of such conditions may include pregnancy, desire to conceive or existence of a health condition which may put you at greater risk